-If the re-appointment will be made annual at an stockholders' meeting, the final list of the candidates is set out in the Definitive Information Statement and the disclosures of the Company for the information and consideration the stockholders.
+If the re-appointment will be annual made at an stockholders' meeting, the final list of the candidates is set out in the Definitive Information Statement and the disclosures of the Company for the information and consideration the stockholders.
 During the annual stockholders' meeting, the 15 nominees who get the highest votes shall be deemed duly elected as directors.
 Under the By-laws, cumulative voting is allowed in the election of directors.
-Thus, a stockholder may distribute his/her votes per share to as many persons as there are directors to be elected, or The criteria required for the election of an executive director as above-explained are applicable to any reappointment.
+Thus, a stockholder may distribute his/her votes per share to as many persons as there are directors to be elected, or he/she may cumulate his The criteria required for the election of an executive director as above-explained are applicable to any reappointment.